eligrey/pmxdr/README.md

-pmxdr is a cross-domain [XHR][1] JavaScript library standard that doesn't rely on any proprietary technologies like Flash, but instead uses the HTML5 postMessage API to make requests. pmxdr stands for postMessage cross-domain requester.
+pmxdr is a cross-domain [XHR][2] JavaScript library standard that doesn't rely on any proprietary technologies like Flash, but instead uses the HTML5 postMessage API to make requests. pmxdr stands for postMessage cross-domain requester.
 It respects all applicable HTTP access control headers, even on browsers that don't support them but do support postMessage, like Firefox 3.
 There is one drawback though--it requires that a pmxdr host be on the target domain (at /pmxdr/api).
-If you would like to implement your own pmxdr client library or pmxdr host library, please refer to the [pmxdr standard][2].
+If you would like to implement your own pmxdr client library or pmxdr host library, please refer to the pmxdr standard at the bottom of this README.

 ## Supported Browsers